 Greenpreneurs is a twelve-week global green entrepreneurship accelerator and competition open to youth between the ages of 17 and 35.
-Youth may submit their idea for a solution that positively impacts the future of sustainable energy; water and sanitation; sustainable landscapes (forestry and agriculture); or green city development.
+Youth may submit their idea for a solution that positively impacts the future of sustainable energy; sustainable landscapes ; or green city development.

 These priority themes reflect the urgent issues impeding growth in developing countries in the context of green growth, climate change, and Sustainable Development Goals (SDGs).
 Its intentional broadness is expected to ensure maximum inclusion of creative and innovative ideas from around the world.

 Key features of the program are 1) a series of webinars, 2) business plan competition, and 3) mentorship/small-scale seed funding for the winners of the program to take their ideas from conversation to tangible impact.

 Each week will feature a virtual webinar, mentorship and weekly tasks supplemented with online resources and inter-team communication on the Greenpreneurs web portal.
 At the end of week 12, each team will submit their Business Plan with the winners announced in Oct.

 How do I participate in the Greenpreneurs program?

 The program will be run virtually to make sure youth can participate globally.

 This program will run from June to September 2020.